Ayesh/WordPress-Password-Hash/readme.txt

 The easiest way would be to check your database from PHPMyAdmin or any other software in its line.
 Check if the password hash field in your users table has the format `$2y$10...`.
 Those who have not updated their hashes will have a different format.
-However, if the plugin is unable to override the password hashing algorithm from Wordpress core, you will see a notification in your dashboard.
+However, if the plugin is unable to override the password hashing algorithm from WordPress core, you will see a notification in your dashboard.
 If you do not see anything, you are golden.

 = How to use `Argon2I` and `Argon2ID` hashing algorithms? =